How to Apply

 Upload all transcripts listing the conferral of degrees earned and the coursework directly into the application.

 (Please note that you do not have to have an official transcript sent by your institution at this time.
 Uploading a scanned copy is sufficient for now.
 We only require your institution to send us an official, sealed transcript or a secure electronic version if you are accepted into the program.)
 International students please include diplomas or certificates of degrees if your degree is awarded and not listed on your transcript.
 Also include English translations of all academic records if the credentials are not in English.

 - STEP 3.
-Submit a statement of up to 500 words (in place of the 1500 word statement requested on the application form) of your interests, career goals, experience, and achievements related to teaching and research, as well as your reasons for wishing to obtain a graduate degree in Ecology, Evolution, and Conservation Biology.
+Submit a statement of up to 1500 words of your interests, career goals, experience, and achievements related to teaching and research, as well as your reasons for wishing to obtain a graduate degree in Ecology, Evolution, and Conservation Biology.
 The statement should demonstrate an ability to organize and present information in proper English.
 It should be as specific as possible, especially if you have concrete ideas about the field of research you wish to enter.